itsianfrane/VolleySeats/README.md

   <h1>VolleySeats</h1>

-  <h3>  Reserve → Watch → Enjoy 🍿 </h3>
+  <h3>  Reserve → Watch → Enjoy 🍿 <br>
- <h4> A user-friendly system for volleyball fans to easily book and secure their seats.
-Watch your favorite team with just one tap.</h4>
+  A user-friendly system for volleyball fans to easily book and secure their seats.
+Watch your favorite team with just one tap. </h3>

   [Marianito F. Frane](https://github.com/itsianfrane) <br> IT 2104